Frequently Asked Questions

 - Pay the required fees to the DMV for the license

 How do I sign up for your courses?

 Follow the prompts on our registration page, or request information via phone or email (email@example.com).

 I printed off my registration materials from the website.
 Am I enrolled now?

 Amost!
-Your spot is NOT guaranteed in class until the parent SIGNED Registration Contract and deposit (deposit amount will be subtracted from the total tuition due) arrive at our main office in Eau Claire.
-Once the contract and deposit are received at the Eau Claire office, the student's position in class has been secured.
+Your spot is NOT guaranteed until the parent SIGNED Contract for Services and deposit (deposit amount will be subtracted from the total tuition due) arrive at our main office in Eau Claire.
+Once the contract and deposit are received at the Eau Claire office, the student's position is secured.

 How do I pay?
 Do I have to use a Credit Card?

 You may pay the deposit, full amount, or any amount equal or greater than the deposit online with a credit card or you may choose the option to send or bring your payment into our Main office with the signed contract.
 If you choose to pay via mail or at our main office, please understand that your teen is on a waiting list until the deposit amount is received.
 Please note that prices listed are cash discounted.
 If you choose to pay tuition with a debit or credit card, you are foregoing the cash discount that is received when payment is made via cash, check, or money order.
 Cash, check, or credit card payments are equally accepted.

 In the event of a cc chargeback, customer is responsible the any fees associated with the chargeback as well as the cash discounted price difference.

 What is Safety and Respect's refund policy?